-I can happily say that I grew up with this marvellous and so delicious summer courgette salad.
+I can happily admit and say that I grew up eating this marvellous and delicious vegan and gluten-free courgette salad.

 I loved it then and I still do, well, now I love it twofold: firstly because of its deliciousness and secondly, for all the lovely childhood memories this brings back!
 I do miss my childhood but I am certain that we all do from time to time.

-So, yes, this zucchini or courgette salad was, to me, a summer holiday signature side dish, along with few other summer recipes I’ll share with you, later on, so stay tuned! ;-).
+So, yes, this zucchini or courgette salad was, to me, a summer holiday signature side dish, along with a few other summer recipes.